OpenITI/tei_openiti/README.md

 # tei_openiti

-This repository contains a TEI customization for representing the OpenITI mARkdown scheme in TEI XML.
+This repository contains a TEI customization and schema for representing OpenITI mARkdown documents in TEI XML.

 ## The ODD